 Blackford Hill: I felt like it was important to include a free option in this things to do list, and whilst everyone knows about Arthur’s Seat, I would recommend the lesser known Blackford Hill – it has a really lovely park you walk through at the bottom and the climb is about the same, if not a bit easier than Arthur’s Seat.
 Plus when you get to the top, you can just enjoy the view of Edinburgh without pushing around the many tourists…

-Ryze: I love trampoline parks – they are so much fun and really great exercise.
+Gravity: I love trampoline parks – they are so much fun and really great exercise.
 Other than just the trampolines, there are also basketball nets, foam pits and a high wire/climbing area so there’s loads to do, the hour session really does fly by.
-Ryze is actually kinda out of town and there’s been a new one called Gravity added to Fountain Park so once I’ve been there I might just have to change my preference here.
+Ryze is actually kinda out of town and there’s a new one called Gravity added to Fountain Park so that one’s a bit more convenient and has a huge air bag to jump into but unfortunately no foam pit!

 New York Nails: this is where I like to get my claws done every now and then!
 Cheap prices and walk ins taken without appointment – results vary depending on the person but I’ve almost always been happy